Duties, Responsibilities, Requirements, Certifications, Job Outlook, and Salary

 Exact uniform requirements for Psychiatric Nurses tend to vary.
 While some employers may require lab coats, others believe that business attire can make Psychiatric Nurses more approachable.
 Consequently, their patients might become more receptive to care.

-Psychiatric Nurses working in acute care (think emergency rooms or inpatient units) may be required to wear scrubs and a lab coat, while those in clinical settings may only be required to dress in business attire.
+Psychiatric Nurses working in acute care (think emergency rooms or inpatient units) may wear scrubs and a lab coat, while those in clinical settings may only be required to dress in business attire.

 Psychiatric Nursing Education